FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 I'll cover the big bang option at a high level, and then cover a migrate-on-authentication scenario in depth.

-## Big bang
+## Big bang migration to new auth system

 If you choose a big bang, you are choosing to move all your users at once.
 You build a system to migrate them, test the heck out of it, and have minimal downtime, or possibly a degraded system where the user store can be read, but not updated, when you flip the system of record for all your users from the old to the new.
 You have that downtime because you don't want anyone updating their user profile.
 Depending on your availability needs, you could also choose to do writes to both systems during that period.

 With the big bang option, you also should create a rollback plan in case testing misses something, and things go sideways.

 This is a good choice when you have a small user base, or aren't in production yet.
-It also works when you need to decommission the legacy datastore as soon as possible, such as because of an upcoming license renewal.
+It also works when you need to decommission the legacy datastore as soon as possible, i.e. an upcoming license renewal.
 The big bang is operationally simpler too, because you are only running two systems for a small period of time; you keep the legacy system running only for so long as is required to verify the mass migration worked.

 The risks of this type of migration are: